Pasco, Washington: Education

+Media

+The Tri-City Herald, a daily newspaper based in Kennewick, serves Pasco and the surrounding area.
+It traces its origin to a pair of Pasco newspapers established in the 1890s that later merged into the Pasco Herald, a weekly newspaper.
+It moved to Kennewick and became a daily newspaper in 1947, renaming itself to the Tri-City Herald.

+Pasco is served by the Mid-Columbia Libraries system, which has branches in downtown and West Pasco.

+Parks and recreation

 Pasco's Gesa Stadium hosts the Tri-City Dust Devils, a minor league baseball team playing in the Northwest League and affiliated with the Los Angeles Angels.
 The Pasco School District's renovated Edgar Brown Memorial Stadium, constructed in a former gravel pit used in the construction of the Blue Bridge (Pioneer Memorial Bridge), provides a unique venue for outdoor athletic events.

 Pasco is located along a major stretch of the 22-mile Sacagawea Heritage Trail, an interactive educational and recreational hiking/cycling loop that circles the Tri-Cities area.
+A city-operated water park, named the Pasco Aquatics Center is scheduled to open in 2026.
+It is planned to feature an indoor swimming area, outdoor pools, and classrooms.

 Pasco has several waterfront parks along the Columbia River, as well as easy river access for boaters, fishers, and skiers at any of the free boat launches.

 The HAPO Center (formerly the TRAC) is a large complex located in Pasco which hosts regional events, including (but not limited to) conventions, meetings, sporting events, and concerts.
 The HAPO Center is located near the booming Road 68 corridor in Pasco.